Shuttle/Shuttle.Core.Data/README.md

 ## Configuration

-The relevant data access components may be configuration using `IServiceColletion`:
+The relevant components may be configured using `IServiceColletion`:

 ```c#
 services.AddDataAccess(options =>